 Below are some of the models that students are using to help them understand the relationship between addition and subtraction.
 Hopefully seeing these models and understanding how to use them will help you when you see your child using them.

 Ten Frames: A ten frame is a 2 x 5 array that is filled with counters to teach children subitizing (seeing a number), combinations of 10, patterns and adding/subtracting.
 As the child fills the 10 frame they start to “see” the value of different numbers, and can begin to add and subtract numbers less than, equal to and greater than 10.
 One of the most important concepts of a ten frame is for a child to “know” that when the frame is filled it is equal to 10.
 They don’t need to go back and count all the counters starting at 1.
 This also reinforces the concept of place value and our Base Ten System.
+Practice using ten frames with your child with this handy ten frame printable.

 Base Ten Blocks: Base Ten Blocks are manipulatives used to represent place value and assist students in understanding the Base 10 System.
 Below is an example of using tens and ones to add with regrouping.
 Students use these blocks as a way to visualize the regrouping process so that when they learn the traditional algorithm they truly understand what they are doing.
 These really are helpful as the numbers get larger and students make careless mistakes — the base ten blocks help them to see their mistake and how to correct it.